Pro Bono

 3. Honesty & integrity - to uphold the integrity of the migration program, we will are unable to accept clients who are not forthright and truthful.

-4. You have been unsuccessful with Law Access, Legal Aid, RACS, Salvos Legal, Law Society Pro Bono Scheme and Community Legal Centres.
+4. You have been unsuccessful with Law Access, Legal Aid, RACS, Salvos Legal, and Community Legal Centres.

 5. Availability - our pro bono team have other commitments and have set aside a portion of their schedules to pro bono cases.
 Their services are subject to their availability.